9 Things Insurance Companies Don’t Want Car Accident Victims to Know

 9. They May Intentionally Delay the Claims Process

 One of the ways insurance companies manipulate claimants into accepting a low-ball offer is by delaying the claims process.
-They will often use a variety of tactics to delay court battles and prolong the claims process in the hopes that you will accept less than you deserve in order to save yourself the stress.
+They will often use a variety of tactics to delay court battles and prolong the claims process.
+They do this in the hopes that you will accept less than you deserve in order to save yourself the stress.

 Contact B|B Law Group